Marcus King: Career

 In 2019, King announced his debut solo album, El Dorado, produced by Dan Auerbach of The Black Keys at his Easy Eye Studio in Nashville.
 The album is a genre-bending release that was released on January 17, 2020, by Fantasy Records.
 On release, Associated Press declared “El Dorado already stands out as a definite high point of 2020.”

 On 26 August 2022, King released his second album Young Blood, again produced by Dan Auerbach.
 Melinda Newman of Billboard called it "a staggeringly confident work."
 It debuted at number one in the Billboard Top Blues Albums Chart and was ranked as the 12th best guitar album of 2022 by Guitar World readers.

 Personal life

-King married Briley Hussey in a lavish ceremony on February 19, 2023, at the Schermerhorn Symphony Center in Nashville, Tennessee.
+King met Briley Hussey in 2021 after she posted on social media about attending his show in Charlotte, North Carolina, and soon developed a romantic relationship with her.
+The couple married on February 19, 2023, in a ceremony officiated by country musician Jamey Johnson at the Schermerhorn Symphony Center in Nashville, Tennessee.
+Hussey has performed backup vocals during King's tours, and in September 2025 she appeared in a viral video singing an impromptu cover of "The Night the Lights Went Out in Georgia" backstage.